yuvrajkumarViT/CodeChef_Solutions/README.md

 # CodeChef_Solutions
 CPP Solutions to few CodeChef Problems
-Try Running main.cpp code in your IDE.
+Try Running project file in your IDE.